mehha/minusadam/wp-content/plugins/pymntpl-paypal-woocommerce/readme.txt

 Payment Plugins is the team behind several of the highest reviewed and installed Payment integrations for WooCommerce.

 == Changelog ==
+= 1.0.31 - 5/23/23 =
+* Fixed - Handle case where the order requires additional approval before it can be processed
+* Fixed - Add Billing Agreement and Payer ID to subscriptions created via FunnelKit Upsell
+* Added - action wc_ppcp_validate_checkout_fields so 3rd party code can add custom validations when the PayPal button is clicked on the checkout page
+* Added - Support for the FunnelKit Cart plugin
 = 1.0.30 - 4/19/23 =
 * Fixed - PayLater Elementor widget triggering Elementor editor error under certain conditions
 * Updated - Improved checkout page validation logic